pure4s/uuid4s/README.md

 ## Code of conduct

-People are expected to follow the ...
+People are expected to follow the [Scala Code of Conduct] when discussing the project on the available communication channels.

+[Scala Code of Conduct]: https://www.scala-lang.org/conduct/